 We constantly strive to keep the waiting time for all patients at an absolute minimum.
 Therefore it is important that you show up on time for your appointment.
 However, we deal with illness and difficult problems, often acute issues and with people in crisis.
 Therefore we are unfortunately not always able to be on time.
 If you are not able to wait, please tell and make a new appointment at the reception.

 If we do any kind of test (blood work, pap-smear etc.), it is your own responsibility to obtain the result from us.
-We can arrange a follow-up appointment, an e-mail response or you can call us.
+We can arrange a follow-up appointment, an e-mail response or you can call the nurse.

 Referrals to specialists, hospitals, physiotherapists, psychologists etc. are only possible after a consultation in the clinic and only if your doctor considers it relevant.
 It is not possible to make an appointment with a specialist without consulting us first.
 However, you do not need a referral for eye doctors and ear-nose-throat doctors.

 We do house calls if the doctor considers it necessary.
-It is arranged by calling us from 8-9 AM.
+It is arranged by calling us from 8-12 AM.
 We take the most acute visits first.
-Our visiting time is from 12.45 to 15.30.

 After 4 PM until 8 AM and during weekends and national holidays, call 70 15 07 00.